extra-kool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lines in the file /etc/passwd
+Display all lines of the file